 If you want to see the constellations in their entirety, look at them with the naked eye.

-On the other hand, though binoculars bring things closer, they don’t magnify enough to show detail on any of the planets.
+But though binoculars bring things closer, they don’t magnify enough to show detail on any of the planets.

-And, while giving amazing views of the whole Moon, they won’t show fine detail, like crater walls or snaking valleys.
+While giving amazing views of the whole Moon, they won’t show fine detail, like crater walls or snaking valleys.

 Larger telescopes are needed for these.

-However, even telescopes will not show some things: even through the largest scopes, the stars still appear as points of light, because they’re so far away.
+Even telescopes will not show some things: even through the largest scopes, the stars still appear as points of light, because they’re so far away.